-- Give them a spreadsheet that contains tons of different attribute for your multiple customers and clients.
+- Give them a spreadsheet that contains tons of different attributes for your multiple customers and clients.

 - How many features they are using vs the holistic modules that you can sell them on.

-- Now ask them to evaluate the data, organize and prioritize the client requirements.
+- Now ask them to evaluate the data, and organize and prioritize the client requirements.

-This test will give you a better impression of organizational capabilities of the candidate, do they really have a sense of prioritization and a better understanding of how would they approach to the client’s problem.
+This test will give you a better impression of the organizational capabilities of the candidate, do they really have a sense of prioritization and a deeper understanding of how would they approach the client’s problem.

 Real-time scenarios can tell a lot about the candidate’s problem-solving capabilities.

-Give your Customer Success candidate a scenario that is not straight forward to think about.
-This might include any kind of real life situations that is a little complex.
-Take a scenario from your own life experiences and ask them “what would you do in that situation” and really hone in on “why would they take that action”.
+Give your Customer Success candidate a scenario that is not straightforward to think about.
+This might include any kind of real-life situation that is a little complex.
+Take a scenario from your life experiences and ask them “What would you do in that situation” and really hone in on “Why would they take that action”.

-Real work scenarios will give you a better idea about the candidate’s mental clarity and capability.
+Real work scenarios will give you a better idea of the candidate’s mental clarity and capability.

 Tip 3: a QBR Mock-up

-Effective customer success is key to overcome churn and increasing ARR, so it’s vital for the hiring manager to hire the kind of CSM no less than a rock-star.
+Effective customer success is key to overcoming churn and increasing ARR, so it’s vital for the hiring manager to hire the kind of CSM no less than a rock star.

 It gives you a sense of the candidate’s presentation and communication skills.
-Candidate needs to master the skill of human communication, it got to be easy, effective and authentic.
+The candidate needs to master the skill of human communication, it got to be easy, effective, and authentic.

-How would they deal with different situation and customers?
-This gives you a better insight into who they are beside the return work on paper.
+How would they deal with different situations and customers?
+This gives you a better insight into who they are besides the return work on paper.
 Hopefully, these three tips are going to help you in your interview process.

-A process of hiring a CSM is well beyond a list of predefined question, a customer success manager is going to be the company’s key player to work on client retention, upsell and renewal of services.
+The process of hiring a CSM is well beyond a list of predefined questions, a customer success manager will be the company’s key player to work on client retention, upsell, and renewal of services.

-Let’s summarized the key pointers to find a great customer service manager:
+Let’s summarize the key pointers to finding a great customer service manager: